Scientific Theory and Scientific Evidence: An Analysis of Lie-Detection, 70 Yale Law Journal 694 (1961)

 Date of Authorship for this Version

 Skolnick, Jerome H., "Scientific Theory and Scientific Evidence: An Analysis of Lie-Detection" (1961).
 Faculty Scholarship Series.
-Paper 4034.
+4034.